eProsima/Fast-DDS-monitor/docs/rst/ros/jazzy/jazzy.rst

 Monitor Tutorial with ROS 2 Jazzy
 #################################

-This section shows how to install and deploy some ROS 2 Jazzy nodes in order to monitor them with Fast DDS Monitor.
+This section shows how to install and deploy some ROS 2 Jazzy nodes in order to monitor them with DDS Monitor.

 Installation
 ============

-First of all, follow the :ref:`installation_manual_linux` or the :ref:`installation_manual_windows` on this documentation to install Fast DDS Monitor.
+First of all, follow the :ref:`installation_manual_linux` or the :ref:`installation_manual_windows` on this documentation to install DDS Monitor.
 Additionally, make sure to also have a ROS 2 Jazzy installation available.

 Execution
 =========

 We are going to recreate a simple DDS network with one :code:`talker` and one :code:`listener` from ROS 2 demo nodes.

-Execute Fast DDS Monitor
+Execute DDS Monitor
 ------------------------

-Initiate Fast DDS Monitor by running the executable file created in the installation process.
+Initiate DDS Monitor by running the executable file created in the installation process.
-Once Fast DDS Monitor is launched, start a monitor in domain :code:`0` (default domain).
+Once DDS Monitor is launched, start a monitor in domain :code:`0` (default domain).

 .. thumbnail:: /rst/figures/screenshots/usage_example/Init_domain.png
     :align: center